The liver is a vital organ – animals and people cannot survive without their livers.

 Considering the severity of this disease process, this is a challenging condition to treat.
 Early intervention and aggressive treatment can be successful in some cases where the extent of damage is not too severe.
 At the present time, liver transplants are not available in veterinary medicine.

-If your pet develops acute liver failure, we will discuss the treatment options in detail with you and give you the help you need in making decisions about what you wish us to do to help your pet.
+If your pet develops chronic liver failure, we will discuss the treatment options in detail with you and give you the help you need in making decisions about what you wish us to do to help your pet.

 If you have any queries or concerns, please do not hesitate to contact us.